PhantomOz/public-goods-liquidity-engine/README.md

 This automated script walks through:
 1. Getting DAI from a whale
-2. Depositing to vault
+2. Depositing to the vault
 3. Deploying to Aave + Spark strategies
 4. Registering public goods projects
+5. Starting a funding round and seeding the matching pool
-5. Voting with quadratic funding
+6. Voting with quadratic funding
-6. Distributing yield to projects
+7. Ending the round and distributing yield automatically

 ### Option 2: Manual Step-by-Step